 - involve human sexuality;

 - engage in or conduct mental health therapy, counseling, or psychological services for which a license would be required by state law.

 Approval of a club name may take place separately from that relating to the approval of the club itself.
 A club name shall:

 - reasonably reflect the nature, purposes and activities of the club; and

-A student directly affected by the denial of a club authorization at the school level may appeal in writing within ten (10) days of denial to the District Student Services Review Committee.
-This committee shall issue an opinion in writing either upholding or overturning the denial within thirty (30) days of receiving the appeal.
+A student directly affected by the denial of a club authorization at the school level may appeal in writing within then (10) days of denial to the District Student Services Review Committee.
+This committee shall issue an opinion in writing either upholding or overturning the denial within theirty (30) days of receiving the appeal.
 This decision shall be the final administrative decision.